birdLark/birdLark.github.io/blog/2021-12-30-spark-structured-streaming.md

 {"good_id":"abc","price":300,"user_id":123456,"time":1553216320}
 ```

-So how do we use LarkMidTable to fulfill this requirement, of course, we only need to configure it.
+So how do we use birdlarkto fulfill this requirement, of course, we only need to configure it.

 ```
 #The configuration in spark is configured according to business requirements